 General Education Courses:

-The Honors Program combines the best teachers and the best students on campus so that all can explore the liberal arts in greater depth and variety.
-Honors students fulfill six general education requirements through honors courses that differ in quality and substance from the courses offered in the traditional curriculum.
+Honors students explore the liberal arts in greater depth and variety through courses that differ in quality and substance from the courses offered in the traditional curriculum.

 Want a different kind of course?
 Why not design your own?
 The Honors Program offers one credit seminars that are designed by honors students themselves.